nnasteff1/psobb-beat-timer/README.md

 - Updated timer to truncate if no hours remain in the timer (1:00:00 -> 59:59)

 v1.0.2
+- Fixed a bug related to wrong color being displayed due to improper check for .beat event
 - Added 10-minute warning colorization to timer
 - Expanded menu + option to disable all colors
 - Allowed for custom colors for .beat clock, timer and 10 minute warning